-We conducted NMAs of trials including participants with obesity alone separately from trials of participants with obesity and diabetes, and excluded trials that included IBT as an adjunct to medication.
+We conducted NMAs of trials including participants with obesity alone separately from trials of participants with obesity and diabetes and excluded trials that included IBT as an adjunct to medication.
 Categorical weight loss NMAs (proportion of patients achieving at least 5% or 10% weight loss) are reported below.

 For the trials of the medications conducted in participants with obesity without diabetes that included standard diet and exercise counseling and reported proportion of patients who achieved at least 5% or 10% weight loss at one year, we present the results of the baseline risk-adjusted random effects model, given its better fit for the model compared to the unadjusted model in Tables D4 and D5.
 All medications, in combination with diet and exercise counseling, showed statistically significantly greater odds of achieving at least 5% weight loss at one year.
-Compared to the unadjust of the statistically significantly greater odds of achieving at least 5% weight loss at one year.

-placebo, the interventions demonstrated 4.3-17.3 times the odds of 5% weight loss and 3.6-22.4 times the odds of 10% weight loss.
+Compared to placebo, the interventions demonstrated 4.6-17.3 times the odds of 5% weight loss and 3.6-22.4 times the odds of 10% weight loss.
 Semaglutide demonstrated the greatest odds of achieving 5% and 10% weight loss at one year and was superior to all other medications in our review for this outcome.
 Phentermine/topiramate (high dose) demonstrated greater odds than liraglutide and bupropion/naltrexone, however this difference was not statistically significant for the outcome of 5% weight loss.
 Liraglutide was not statistically more effective in demonstrating at least 5% or 10% weight loss than bupropion/naltrexone (Tables D4 and D5).